vladigleba/vladigleba.github.io/posts/basics/health.md

 ## What does Isaiah say about ignoring dietary laws?

-> I am sought of them that asked not for me; I am found of them that sought me not: I said, Behold me, behold me, unto a nation that was not called by my name. *I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their own thoughts*; a people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick; which remain among the graves, and lodge in the monuments, *which eat swine's flesh, and broth of abominable things is in their vessels*; which say, Stand by thyself, come not near to me; for I am holier than thou.
+> I am sought of them that asked not for me; I am found of them that sought me not: I said, Behold me, behold me, unto a nation that was not called by my name. *I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their own thoughts*; a people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick; which remain among the graves, and lodge in the monuments, *which eat swine’s flesh, and broth of abominable things is in their vessels*; which say, Stand by thyself, come not near to me; for I am holier than thou.
 These are a smoke in my nose, a fire that burneth all the day.
 {% ct 'Isaiah 65:1-5' %}

 > For, behold, the LORD will come with fire, and with his chariots like a whirlwind, to render his anger with fury, and his rebuke with flames of fire.
 For by fire and by his sword will the LORD plead with all flesh: and the slain of the LORD shall be many.
-They that sanctify themselves, and purify themselves in the gardens behind one tree in the midst, *eating swine's flesh, and the abomination, and the mouse, shall be consumed together*, saith the LORD.
+They that sanctify themselves, and purify themselves in the gardens behind one tree in the midst, *eating swine’s flesh, and the abomination, and the mouse, shall be consumed together*, saith the LORD.
 {% ct 'Isaiah 66:15-17' %}

 > Say unto them, As I live, saith the Lord GOD, *I have no pleasure in the death of the wicked*; but that the wicked turn from his way and live: *turn ye, turn ye from your evil ways; for why will ye die, O house of Israel*?